This version: June 10 2025 09:47

 • Important note: It’s excellent to use online materials provided you provide links to them and that you assess the quality of the information.
 Searching online is a very important part of research.
 But a lot of material is posted online by people who have a limited or very superficial understanding of the topic they post about.
 It’s important for you to develop the critical ability to distinguish well-informed material from superficial or erroneous material.
 It’s also important to assess the context in which material is posted.

 • Exercises corresponding to numbers circled in green in Outline of Linear Algebra for Regression.
-Use the titles ‘Exercise: Linear Algebra X’ where X is the number of the exercise.
+Use the titles ‘LA X’ where X is the number of the exercise.

 • Deadlines: See the course description for the meaning of these deadlines.